Frank brought a different concept: the attack was still free, but based on discipline and careful calculation. |

 If Frank is the “contract” on the coaching bench, then Palhinha is the clearest proof of adaptation in playing style.
 After an unsuitable season at Bayern, the Portuguese midfielder returned to the Premier League and immediately became a “monster” in the middle of the field.

-At the Etihad, Palhinha won the most duels (8), made the most tackles (4) and was named Man of the Match.
+At the Etihad, Palhinha won the most duels (8), made the most tackles (4) and was voted Man of the Match.
 It’s not just an impressive statistic, it’s an illustration of the solidity Frank is building – something Tottenham have needed for years.

-Thomas Frank may not have scored or assisted, but he is proving to be Tottenham's most important signing of this turbulent summer.
+Thomas Frank may not have scored or assisted, but he is proving to be Tottenham's most important signing in this chaotic summer. |

 Palhinha also confirmed that the choice to come to Spurs had a big impact from Frank: "The coach directly convinced me, showed me the club's project.
 Now I just want to enjoy this atmosphere with my family."